blimmer/node-ember-cli-deploy-redis/README.md

 * keyPrefix (required) - the application name, specified for ember deploy
    the keys in redis are prefaced with this name.
 For instance, if your redis keys are `my-app:index:current`, you'd pass `my-app:index`.
 * connectionInfo (required) - the configuration to connect to redis.
-   internally, this library uses [then-redis](https://github.com/mjackson/then-redis), so pass a configuration supported by then-redis.
+   internally, this library uses [ioredis](https://github.com/luin/ioredis), so pass a configuration supported by ioredis.
 * options (optional) - a hash of params to override [the defaults](https://github.com/blimmer/node-ember-cli-deploy-redis/blob/develop/README.md#options)

 Returns
 * a [Promise](https://github.com/petkaantonov/bluebird/blob/master/API.md#core)
    when resolved, it returns the requested `index.html` string